Pfizer vaccine’s FDA approval creates new hurdle for anti-mandate lawsuits

 Until Monday, the three COVID-19 shots offered by Pfizer, Moderna and Johnson & Johnson have only received emergency use approval.

 Legal scholars said it was an open question for the courts about whether a vaccine can be required when it had only received emergency approval through the FDA.
-But the legal landscape changed when Pfizer got its full approval this week for their COVID-19 shots for individuals 16 and older.
+But the legal landscape changed when Pfizer got its full approval this week for its COVID-19 shots for individuals 16 and older.
 Children under 16 are still being studied.

 “The approval makes a big difference legally, and is going to be a real barrier to most of the lawsuits I’m following,” said Dorit Reiss, a professor at UC Hastings College of the Law.